Diamond Baseball Holdings: History

 Established in 2021 by media conglomerate Endeavor, the organization originally was the owner and operator of nine MiLB clubs.
 In 2022, ownership of DBH shifted from Endeavor to Silver Lake, parent company of Endeavor, who purchased DBH for $280 million.

 The company is led by Pat Battle, who formerly headed Collegiate Licensing Company (CLC), which licensed the rights to college athletic team apparel and merchandise, and IMG College, which acquired CLC.
-Battle and CEO Peter Freund convinced Major League Baseball (MLB) that increased professionalization and consolidated ownership of Minor League Baseball, with sharing of best practices and cross-investment, was best for MLB teams.
+Battle and CEO Peter B. Freund convinced Major League Baseball (MLB) that increased professionalization and consolidated ownership of Minor League Baseball, with sharing of best practices and cross-investment, was best for MLB teams.
 The company plans to reach the current MLB limit of owning 50 teams.
 In addition to gate revenue, the company also plans to pursue mixed-use development on stadium parking lots; increase the number of non-game events such as concerts, weddings, and corporate events; and consolidate sponsorship, advertising, and back-office activities to a national marketplace.

 Baseball America called DBH "the most powerful ownership group in the history of Minor League Baseball" in 2024.
 Battle and Freund reportedly have a close relationship with Commissioner of Baseball Rob Manfred.
 DBH has received more than $275 million in tax preferences for MiLB teams that they own, as of March 2024.

+Rebrands and relocations

-DBH has relocated several of its minor league franchises:
+DBH has rebranded some teams, with the Rome Braves becoming the Rome Emperors and Salem Red Sox becoming the Salem RidgeYaks.
+DBH has also relocated several of its minor league franchises: